 About Us

-The Wind Lake Volunteer Fire Company is a 501c nonprofit organization managed by a board of directors who are contracted to provide fire protection, rescue, and emergency medical services to the Town of Norway located in Southeastern Wisconsin.
-The Wind Lake Volunteer Fire Company achieves this through a team of paid and volunteer members who come from a variety of different backgrounds.
-The company is governed by a Board of Directors and its membership while operations are managed by a fire chief, assistant chief, two captains and Lieutenant.
+The Wind Lake Volunteer Fire Company was a 501c nonprofit organization managed by a volunteer board of directors.
+The Company was contracted by the Town of Norway to provide fire protection, rescue, and emergency medical services to resident in the Town of Norway located in Southeastern Wisconsin.

 Coverage Area